Inspirational Entertainment Eureka Moments from the Eighties…

 It’s that time of the month again when 80s Reboot Podcast Dave and the 80s League bloggers join up for another post and podcast collaboration.
 As with all of these posts I’ll be adding the links to the other blog posts and the podcasts as they happen.

-Needless to say after discussing this with my Darlin’ Husband, I was happy to hear that he couldn’t do it either.
-And like our family he had resorted to taking it apart then putting it together in a completed puzzle or gently peeling the stickers off and resticking them in the correct pieces.
-Which usually you could convince your dad you completed it only the once, as the state of the stickers often gave the game away.
-However the small version of this toy as attached to a key ring was the most popular in our school, with many a kid playing with them in the audience of School Speech Days while the Head Mistress enthralled all about the latest savings in the school budget or whatever they talked about in these halcyon days of school girl youth.
+Usually, you could convince your dad you completed it only once, as the state of the stickers often gave the game away.
+However, the small version of this toy as attached to a key ring was the most popular in our school, with many a kid playing with them in the audience of School Speech Days while the Head Mistress enthralled all about the latest savings in the school budget or whatever they talked about in these halcyon days of school girl youth.

 Game and Watch Electronic Games